ExtendJ/ExtendJ-Explorer/README.md

 - Another attribute name with the same type.

 Values can use the following operands: ==, <, >, <=, >=.
 In the example above z must be one of the values specified in the array
 [1,2.5,61].
-Strings and Integers can use the array.
+Strings and Integers can use the array type.

 Here is a list of the different combinations of filter expressions: (NOTE: that the attribute, x in this case, can be either on left or right side of the expression)